LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D2-Docker.md

    - Copy the web app's binaries into the image.
    - Set a working directory for the web app.
    - Set the HTTP ports to listen on.
-     *Note: I currently haven't been able to get HTTPS on port 443 to work for my BookReviews app.
-3/2/2022*
+     *Note: I currently haven't been able to get HTTPS on port 443 to work.*
    - Set the run-time commands that will start the web app.

    ```dockerfile